ian-mcdevitt/dndwiki/2016-02-20-Session-Notes.md

 The quaking stops, and the dragon takes wing, beginning to fly lazy circles around the room.

 "Who are you to wake Halinaxus, the Eternal Flame?"

+---
+---

+## Post Session Notes

+* Players want to search for A Dragon, and hope that it's Halinaxus.
+* Knox wants to talk to Investi about Utureshk, Halinaxus and where dragons live (Investi is thoroughly surprised that they confronted Halinaxus and lived)
+* Sirah want to know if the other gods got any stronger